Which city is cheaper, Salvador or Salto?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Salto is $49, while the average daily cost in Salvador is $32.
+The average daily cost (per person) in Salto is $56, while the average daily cost in Salvador is $35.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Salto and Salvador in more detail.
+What follows is a categorical breakdown of travel costs for Salto and Salvador in more detail.

 Below are a few samples from actual travelers for food and meal costs in Salvador: